-Following Gulf to Lake Highway, the state road travels 16.8 miles east from U.S. 19 & 98 in Crystal River to U.S. 41 in Iverness along a varying five-lane commercial arterial or four-lane divided highway.
-Through Downtown Inverness, Florida 44 overlaps with U.S. 41 for one mile along Main Street.
+Following Gulf to Lake Highway, the state road travels 16.8 miles east from U.S. 19/98 in Crystal River to U.S. 41 in Iverness along a varying five-lane commercial arterial or four-lane divided highway.
+Through Downtown Inverness, SR 44 overlaps with U.S. 41 for one mile along Main Street.

 Splitting with U.S. 41, SR 44 continues east along Henderson Lake with four overall lanes to the Withlacoochee River into Sumter County.
 A commercialized diamond interchange joins SR 44 with I-75, 15 miles east of Inverness and just north of Florida's Turnpike.